docploy/site/docploy/docs/components/snippet.md

 ---
 title: Snippet
-description: The Snippet component is used to display code from different files
+description: Use the Snippet component to display code from different files
 ---

 The Snippet can import code from different files and display it in a code block with syntax highlighting and tabs.
-You can show how to implement a feature in different programming languages.
+A core Docploy principle is making sure code snippets always work and stay up-to-date.
+In the examples throughout this document, you will see code is defined in a unit testing framework with tests about how the code works.
+Since Docploy is tightly integrated with your codebase's CI platform, we can test that your code runs successfully.

 ## Add your code to files

-In this example, our `Snippet` component imports code from two files.
+In this example, the `Snippet` component imports code from two files.
-`Snippet`s only import code between `[start]` and `[code]` comments in each file.
+A `Snippet` only imports code between `[start]` and `[code]` comments in each file.

 {% callout
   type="note"
-  content="We recommend putting your snippets in a docploy/snippets/<doc_path> folder, where `doc_path` is the path to your " /%}
+  content="We recommend putting your snippets in a docploy/snippets/<doc_path> folder, to organize your snippets."
+/%}

 The first file, `docploy/snippets/components/snippet.md/js-example.js`, contains the following code: